viallikavoo/hello-world/README.md

 #### Commands

 `make clean` will clean the binaries generated </br>
-`make generate-dockerfile APP_NAME=hello_world` will print the generated dockerfile with a comment on top of the current timestamp, and generate a Dockerfile as well.</br>
+`make generate-dockerfile APP_NAME=hello_world` will print the generated dockerfile with a comment on top of the current timestamp, and generate a Dockerfile as well. `APP_NAME` </br>
 `make test` will build and run the docker image and test if it outputs "Hello World".</br>

 #### Github Workflow